dimashidayat99/Recomposing_Classical_Music_With_GAI/README.md

 # Background of the Study

 Music is a universal language that transcends cultural boundaries and speaks to the depths of human emotion and experience.
 Music has the power to stimulate memories, stir passions and bring people together in a profound way, from the rhythmic beats of tribal drums to the intricate melody of symphony orchestras.
 Classical music is one of the most enduring and beloved forms of music.
 Rooted in centuries of tradition and innovation, classical music encompasses a vast repertoire of compositions that have stood the test of time.
 Classical music is one of the most enduring and beloved forms of music.
 Rooted in centuries of tradition and innovation, classical music encompasses a vast repertoire of compositions that have stood the test of time.
 Classical music, with its rich history and diverse repertoire, has long been a source of inspiration and admiration for musicians and audiences alike.
-For its complexity, beauty, and emotional depth, the compositions of great classical composers such as Bach, Beethoven, Mozart, and others are revered.For musicians and audiences alike, classical music has long been a source of inspiration and admiration, with its rich history and diverse repertoire.
+For its complexity, beauty, and emotional depth, the compositions of great classical composers such as Bach, Beethoven, Mozart, and others are revered.
+For musicians and audiences alike, classical music has long been a source of inspiration and admiration, with its rich history and diverse repertoire.
 For its complexity, beauty, and emotional depth, the compositions of great classical composers such as Bach, Beethoven, Mozart, and others are revered.

 Eventhough the classical music is not really popular today, classical music does not remain static.
 It's continuing to evolve and be an inspiration for new generations of musicians and composers.
 The use of technology, particularly artificial intelligence (AI), is one way in which classical music has evolved.
 AI can change the way music is composed, performed and listened to, opening up new possibilities for creativity and expression.
 The growing interest in using AI in recent years has promoted the usage of AI in so many field including music generation.
 Generative AI, in particular, has shown promise in this regard.
 By analyzing vast amounts of musical data, generative AI algorithms can learn the patterns and structures that define a particular style or genre of music.
 This allows them to compose new compositions which are stylistically similar to those of the composers they've been trained in.